How can we help?

 • Criminal restitution and other court fines or penalties

 When someone chooses to declare bankruptcy, the first step is usually to contact a lawyer and discuss what the options are.
 There are several types of bankruptcy that are referred to by the chapter of the US code in which they appear.
-These include:

 • Chapter 7: Bankruptcy to remove debts